mahmed271995/Arm-Model/README.md

 1. Code: Has the arm mode code used to generate all the data plots corresponding to `Figures 2-6` in the manuscript
 2. Data: Has the code and data for section `3.3 Model Validation` of the manuscript to reproduce the plots corresponding to `Figures 7-8`

+## Prerequisites
+Before running the code, ensure you have the following MATLAB toolboxes installed:
+* Symbolic Math Toolbox
+* Optimization Toolbox

 ## Instructions for running code
 * Download the zip file or clone this repo using
 ```